kristianlm/chicken-opencl/readme.md

 The type of the kernel argument (ie. `float2`) must match the srfi-4 vector type (ie. `(f32vector 1 1)`).
 It is unfortunately not possible to enforce checks for this.
 The srfi-4 vector's length must match the kernel argument.
 For example, the arguments to `__kernel foo(long4 a, float *result)` could be initialized like this:

 ```scheme
 (kernel-arg-set! kernel 0 (s64vector 1 2 3 4))
 (kernel-arg-set! kernel 1 (buffer-create (* 4 1000) ctx type: 'f32))
 ```

+I don't know if you must call this for all arguments each time.

     [procedure] (kernel-enqueue kernel cq global-work-sizes #!key event wait global-work-offsets local-work-sizes) => (or cl_event #f)